Highlights

 Day 4: Hike to Lake Pehoe

 After a restful night's sleep and an energizing breakfast at Refugio Grey, you should feel ready to hit the trail again.
-Today's objective is accomplishing a four-hour trail along Grey Lake, which then continues through a small forest.
-Bring weatherproof layers, as this area of the park tends to be windy due to the openness established by the lake, Glacier Grey, and the Southern Patagonia Ice Field.
+Today's objective is accomplishing a four-hour trail along Lago Grey, which continues through a small forest.
+Bring weatherproof layers, as this area of the park tends to be windy due to the openness established by the lake, Grey Glacier, and the Southern Patagonia Ice Field.

-After completing the 6.8-mile (11 km) route, you will arrive at Camping Paine Grande on the shores of beautiful Lake Pehoe.
-There will be some time in the afternoon to relax, wander the grounds, and take photos before dinner is served.
+After completing the 6.8-mile (11 km) route, you'll arrive at Camping Paine Grande on the shores of beautiful Lake Pehoe.
+There will be some time in the afternoon to relax, wander the grounds, and take photos before dinner.

 After a hearty breakfast at camp, get ready for a fun catamaran ride across Lake Pehoe for more spectacular views of the surrounding mountains.
 Once you reach the other side, transportation will be waiting to take you on an all-day driving tour of Torres del Paine.